 Can I get a list of all the hotspots?

 eBirders sometimes ask us for the list of all hotspots, along with coordinates.
-A list of these hotspots has been made using our eBird Hotspot API and is available here:
+A list of these hotspots is available via our eBird Hotspot API and is an easily downloadable file here:

 Can I help with hotspot management?

 If you are interested in helping administer hotspots in your state or county, or have an urgent hotspot request that requires immediate attention please email us.

 For more about Hotspots, please see the All About: Hotspots article.